VOLUME 12, ISSUE 1: LEAD ARTICLE

 Conflicts can also arise in determining whether the attorney-client privilege is even implicated.
 For example, the professional status of in-house counsel differs widely between jurisdictions, creating the potential for problems as companies increasingly rely on advice from in-house legal counsel for international deals.
 The U.S. has broadly construed the attorney-client privilege to extend to legal communications between corporate employees and in-house counsel.
 By contrast, the highest court in the E.U. has held that the privilege does not extend to communications between in-house counsel and a company with regard to E.U. law.
 A company with cross-border operations must be cognizant that communications protected in certain countries may not necessarily be privileged in others.

 The foregoing discussion is not an exhaustive review of privilege issues.
 It merely highlights some of the problems the attorney-client privilege can pose in disputes between parties from countries with divergent legal traditions.
-The remainder of Part II will discuss some of the defining features of arbitration proceedings and their handling of the attorney-client privilege issue before turning to an analysis of the issues this poses for a increasingly important field of dispute resolution in Part III and a possible solution in Parts IV and V.
+The remainder of Part II will discuss some of the defining features of arbitration proceedings and their handling of the attorney-client privilege issue before turning to an analysis of the issues this poses for a increasingly important field of dispute resolution in Part III as well as a possible solution.

 B. International Arbitration as a Means of Resolving Disputes